Stuffed: gal-dem’s food series celebrating culture, community and culinary joy

 The rise of delivery services continued to impact workers’ rights.
 Deliveroo, valued at £8.8bn, only has self-employed riders, which means no minimum wage, holiday leave or sick pay.
 And we’ve seen restaurants and communities built around food across the UK struggling to stay afloat.

-Over the week at gal-dem, we want to acknowledge the realities of this year and celebrate just a few of the many individuals and groups who have spent the last year using food to take back power, redistribute it, build community, sustain, nourish and replenish us.
+We want to acknowledge and celebrate the individuals and groups who are using food to take back power, redistribute it, build community, sustain, nourish and replenish us.